 Week 4: Recognize and Prevent Cybercrime

 Share with care.
-Before you share online, think about how you'd feel if that information were to end up somewhere you didn’t intend.
-When going to new websites, take a critical approach to help you decide whether they are definitely what they claim to be.
+Before you share information online, think about how you'd feel if it ended up somewhere you didn’t intend.
+When browsing new websites, take an informed, critical approach to help you decide whether they are definitely what they claim to be.

 Use strong passwords or passphrases.
 Passphrases are complex, hard to guess, and easy to remember.
-To learn more, read this comic.
-Also, remember the LastPass secure password management enterprise account is free to all current Cornell students, faculty, and staff.
+To learn more, read this illustrated example.
+Also, remember that LastPass secure password management is free to all current Cornell students, faculty, and staff.

 Keep your devices and apps up to date.
 Manufacturers and software developers often patch security holes in their products, but they only work if you apply them.
 Stay current with notifications for your computer and mobile devices informing you of updates waiting to install, and act as soon as they're available.